AceCombatx/Anti-Nuke-Bot/README.md

 🔹 **Per-Server Configuration**
-Each server has its own settings — fully configurable with slash commands like
+Each server has its own settings.
+Fully configurable with slash commands like
 `/antinuke_config`, `/antiraid_config`, and more.